LoginRadius/engineering-portal/CONTRIBUTING.md

 Please follow the below format while writing commit messages

 ```
-  title: One line description about your change
+  title: One line description of your change
   <Blank Line>
   description: An optional description of your changes.
 ```